zul-m/PythonProjects/beginner/group anagrams/README.md

 Grouping anagrams is one of the popular questions in coding interviews.
 Here you will be given a list of words, and you have to write an algorithm to group all the words which are anagrams of each other.
 Test the function by creating a list of words containing anagrams and some other words.

-It’s valuable to practice coding interviews to improve your programming logic and coding skills.
-You can practice many more coding interview questions and Python projects from [here](https://amankharwal.medium.com/130-python-projects-with-source-code-61f498591bb).

 ### Output

 ```